Grounds for Disciplinary Action

 INFRINGEMENT OF RIGHTS

-Intentionally exposing intimate parts of his/her body in a public place, or in private premises under circumstances in which he/she may readily be observed.
-This includes, but is not limited to, urinating or defecating in places other than appropriately designated areas.
+Intentionally exposing intimate parts of the body in a public place, or in private premises under circumstances in which the student may readily be observed.
+This includes, but is not limited to urinating or defecating in places other than appropriately designated areas.

 Individuals in violation of the University’s Sexual Misconduct Policy are also in violation of the Code of Community Standards.

-Disseminating information door-to-door and/or distributing/providing or inviting someone else to distribute/provide pamphlets, advertisements or other goods or services to members of the University community without the approval of a University official or in places that are not approved for such distribution.
+Distributing/providing or inviting someone else to distribute/provide pamphlets, advertisements or other goods or services to members of the University community without the approval of an appropriate University official or in violation of University guidelines.

-Taking something that is not yours without the expressed consent of the owner.
+Taking and/or retaining property that is not yours without the explicit consent of the owner.
 Using services without paying for those services and/or without receiving proper consent for use of those services.
-Examples include, but are not limited to, intentionally writing/cashing bad checks on campus.
+Intentionally writing or cashing bad checks on campus.

-Possessing or using property without the knowledge and/or consent of the owner.
+Having, borrowing or using property without the knowledge and/or consent of the owner.
+Examples of unauthorized possession include, but are not limited to:

-Participating as a member of a group that has been denied recognition by the University, suspended by the University, or that has never sought recognition from the University. (see guidelines concerning Unrecognized Organizations.)
+Participating as a member of a group that has been denied official recognition by the University, suspended by the University, or that has never sought recognition from the University.
+(See also Guidelines Concerning Unrecognized Organizations.)

-Intentionally or recklessly damaging the property of the University or of another individual.
+Intentionally or recklessly taking actions that result in defacing, damaging or destroying the property of the University or another individual.

 VIOLATION OF A BAN

-A student is strictly prohibited from entering any area and/or building from which they have been banned or removed by the University.
-A student is also prohibited from hosting a banned student/individual.
+Entering any area and/or building from which an individual has been banned or removed by the University.
+Hosting a banned individual on campus or at a University-sponsored event.